fossasia/open-event-wsgen/README.md

 The development version is available here: https://opev-webgen-dev.herokuapp.com

+You can use one of the event sample zip files here: https://github.com/fossasia/open-event/tree/master/sample

 ### Installation/Deployment of the Web App Generator

 #### How do I install Web App Generator on a Server